shynsec/Sentinel-IP/README.md

 # 🛡️ Sentinel-IP: Automated Threat Intel Triage

-**Sentinel-IP** is a containerized Python tool designed for SOC Analysts to automate the time-consuming process of IP reputation enrichment.
+**Sentinel-IP** is a containerised Python tool designed for SOC Analysts to automate the time-consuming process of IP reputation enrichment.
 By aggregating data from **AbuseIPDB** and **AlienVault OTX**, it provides a high-speed assessment of suspicious network indicators.

 ---